-OCP 3.0 compliant cards are not backwards compatible to the 2.0 cards in order to achieve the features outlined in this specification.
+In order to achieve the features outlined in this specification, OCP 3.0 compliant cards are not backwards compatible to the 2.0 cards.

 This specification is created under OCP Server workgroup – OCP NIC subgroup.
 An electronic copy of this specification can be found on the Open Compute Project website: